Tips for Painting/Adjusting the Realistic Watercolor Brushes

 Changing textures

-By default the realistic watercolor group's sub tools paper texture are set to [Paper] or [Impasto].
-The textures can be changed via the [Texture] setting of the [Tool Property] palette.
+By default the watercolor group's sub tools textures are set to [Drawing paper] or [Impasto].
+These can be changed via the [Texture] setting in the [Tool Property] palette.

 Note: Be aware that the texture disappears if the trash bin icon is pressed.